Escape fractions from unattenuated Ly$\alpha$ emitters around luminous $z>6$ quasars: Unattenuated Lines from Galaxies Near Quasars

 We then evaluate the rest-frame {\lya} equivalent width ({\ewlya}) of the targeted galaxies.
 If the IGM around quasars has low opacity to {\lya} photons, galaxies near high-redshift quasars should show higher {\ewlya} compared to other galaxies at similar redshifts.

-The top panel of Figure \ref{fig:LyaEW} shows the {\ewlya} of individual galaxies in our sample.
+The top {and middle} panel of Figure \ref{fig:LyaEW} shows {the {\lya} luminosity and equivalent width } of individual galaxies in our sample.
 The red dashed line marks the quasars' redshifts, and the shaded region represents the region around the quasars (i.e., $\Delta v<2500\text{ km s}^{-1}$).
 Among the 15 galaxies near quasars, six $(40\%)$ of them have {\lya} lines detected at higher than $3\sigma$ significance.
 In contrast, this fraction is only $8/35=22.9\%$ for foreground and background galaxies.
 The fractions of galaxies with {\ewlya}$>10\text{\AA}$ are $5/15=33.3\%$ and $7/35=20.0\%$ for galaxies near quasars and foreground/background galaxies, respectively.
 This comparison already hints that galaxies around quasars have less attenuated {\lya} emissions, due to the low IGM opacity in the quasar's proximity zone.

-To further quantify the difference in {\lya} emissions between galaxies inside and outside the quasars' ionized bubbles, we estimate the distribution of {\ewlya} for galaxies in our sample.
-Following the method in \citet{tang24a}, we assume a log-normal distribution for {\ewlya}:
+To further quantify the difference in {\lya} emissions between galaxies inside and outside the quasars' ionized bubbles, we estimate the distribution of {\ewlya} for galaxies in our sample. {We follow the Bayesian analysis in \citet{tang24a} \citep[also see][]{schenker14, endsley21, boyett22, chen24}.
+Specifically, } we assume a log-normal distribution for {\ewlya}:

 where $x$ is the random variable ({\ewlya} in this case), $\mu$ and $\sigma$ are the mean and standard deviation of the log-normal distribution, and $A$ is the normalization.
 We derive the posterior distribution of $(\mu, \sigma)$ according to Bayes' theorem: